leandra00/test/README.md

 ## Risks with application/deployment:
-* Need a proper webserver when going to prod.
-(Don't use the django development one.)
+* The app needs a proper webserver when going to prod.
+(Not the django default one, which is only intended for development.)
-* The pipeline should be building the docker container and running the tests from said container.
+* In the pipeline, a docker push to somewhere appropriate after the build would be a good idea.
+* Version number and description are hard coded in the metadata response.
+This could be more elegantly implemented using a manifest file perhaps.
+Or versioning using git branches/tags.